MicrosoftDocs/entra-docs/docs/identity-platform/howto-call-a-web-api-with-postman.md

 ---
 title: Call an ASP.NET Core web API with Postman
-description: Learn how to call a protected ASP.NET Core Web API using the Microsoft identity platform and Postman
+description: Learn how to call a protected ASP.NET Core web API using the Microsoft identity platform and Postman
 author: henrymbuguakiarie
 manager: CelesteDG
 ms.author: henrymbugua